Acmon blue

 Icaricia acmon, the Acmon blue, is a North American butterfly.
-It ranges mainly in California but can be seen north to Oregon and south through Baja California.
+It ranges mainly in California and Oregon but can also be seen in southwestern Canada and in the Great Plains Region of the United States, with a total range of about 2,500,000 square km.
+Because of the breadth of its range, it occurs in several different habitats, such as grasslands, fields, shrub lands, forests, and deserts.
+Acmon blue was discovered by Pierre Lorquin in 1850, while he visited California during the Gold Rush.
+It is believed that Acmon Blue was discovered in the San Francisco area.

-Wingspan is 17-30 mm.
+Wingspan is between the range of 17-30 mm.
 The tops of the wings are blue with dark edges in males and brown in females.
-Its underside is white with black spots for both sexes with a red-orange band on the hindwing.
+Its underside is white with black spots for both sexes and a red-orange band on the hindwing.
 Caterpillars are yellow with white hairs and a green stripe down the back.

-Adults feed on nectar while caterpillars can feed on deerweed, buckwheats, lupines, trefoils, and milkvetches.
+The Acmon is richly colored, more specifically the females with contrasting rows of red lunules (sometimes fused into a band).
+Meanwhile, the male's hindwing lunules tend to become pink and may disappear during autumn.

 Like many other lycaenid butterflies, it has a mutualistic relationship with ants, who protect Acmon blue larvae in exchange for honeydew that the larvae secrete.